bbanting/budgettool/README.md

 - [ ] Make dedicated rename target command for clarity
 - [ ] If there are no targets, prompt user to make first one

-target instance is created when entry is created or when amount is set

 ## Notes

 - LineBuffer.true_height needs to account for numbering too
 - Currently, if page numbers get too many digits long, they will overflow
 - Should I make the argument order strict?
 What is the best compromise there?
+- target instance is created when first entry is created or when amount is set